Good Molecules: Niacinamide Brightening Toner

 Cover: Good Molecules Niacinamide Brightening Toner

-One of their best-selling products is the Niacinamide Brightening Toner.
-It is supposed to fade hyperpigmentation (acts brightening) and enlarged pores.
-Is it worth a try?
-Let's have a look...
+One of their best-selling products is the Niacinamide Brightening Toner, designed to fade hyperpigmentation and minimize enlarged pores.
+But is it worth trying?
+Let's take a closer look.

 Btw, here's the full ingredient breakdown of the Good Molecules Niacinamide Brightening Toner.